antongolubev112/finalYearProject/README.md

 ### GMIT BSc (Hons) Computing in Software Development
 ### Applied Project and Minor Dissertation

-This project was built with the aim of allowing recommending movies to a user by finding movies similar to movies that they've already seen and liked.
+This project was built with the aim of recommending movies to a user by finding movies similar to movies that they've already seen and liked.
 It is a single page web application that allows users to register and login.
-It allows the user to browse a vast amoung of movies and also to "like" these movies.
+It allows the user to browse a vast amount of movies and also to "like" these movies.
 The web application then compares user's likes to a database of movies that are stored in PostgreSQL.
 It does this using cosine similarity.
 The web app returns the most relevant movies back to the user.

 ## Main Features: